-Oral Comprehensive Examinations are conducted by SLP faculty members.
+Oral comprehensive examinations are conducted by SLP faculty members.
 Students will complete one question with each of four faculty examiners.
-The length of each examination is approximately one hour.
+The length of the examination is approximately 1.25 hours.
 Faculty examiners and exam times are randomly assigned to students.